ENDE

 Phase 1 and Phase 2 settings

-By default, VPN Tracker chooses Aggressive Mode for Phase 1 negotiations.
-If you have configured your connection on your gateway using Main Mode, you can change this via the dropdown menu:
+By default, VPN Tracker uses Aggressive Mode for Phase 1.
+If your gateway is set to Main Mode, change it via the dropdown so the IKEv1 IPsec handshake matches your device.

 Traffic Control